vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - You downloaded an official build or an open-source build of the OVA installer.
 For information about where to download the installer, see [Download the vSphere Integrated Containers Installer](download_vic.md).
 - Verify that the environment in which you are deploying the appliance meets the prerequisites described in [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).
 - Use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.

+    **IMPORTANT**: In vSphere 6.7, the HTML5 client does not prevent you from deploying OVA files and deployment appears to succeed.
+However, the resulting appliance does not function correctly due to an issue with the vSphere 6.7 HTML5 client.
+Always use the Flex-based vSphere Web Client to deploy the appliance OVA, even if you are using vSphere 6.7.

 **Procedure**